 You can view the California Grill menu, here.

 Plant-Based Options: California Grill has an entire vegan unplugged menu!
-You can see all of the vegan options that we ordered, here.

 4 - Tusker House (Best Kid-Friendly Restaurant)